goseind/gosein.de/about.md

 With over 11 years in the IT industry and experience in various roles across industries and locations, I bring a diverse technical background to the table.
 My expertise ranges from systems administration tasks, such as managing bare-metal servers and networks, to navigating the realm of cloud-native infrastructure.
 While I excel in DevOps and SRE, my innate curiosity drives me to constantly explore new concepts and technologies.
 I thrive in dynamic, international teams and consider myself a very structured and open-minded person.

+I am currently working as a Platform Engineer for [jambit](https://jambit.com/) in the city of Munich.

 *The photo above captures me during JupyterCon 2023 in Paris, where I showcased the accomplishments of my team at CERN.
 Learn more about it in [this post]({% post_url 2023-05-16-jupytercon-2023-paris %}).*

 **Table of contents:**